-Survivors should be urged to keep their skin and mouth clean.
-The skin is likely to become infected from ingrained salt and dirt and salt covered clothing rubbing against it.
-Temperature permitting exposure to rain water, bathing and brief exposure to sun and fresh air are likely to be beneficial.
-If bathing, survivors should be attached to the survival craft by lifelines and should not waste energy by swimming about.
+Fishers should be urged to keep their skin and mouth clean.
+Skin can become infected from ingrained salt and dirt and salt covered clothing rubbing against it for extended periods.

+If at sea for long periods of time and the temperature permits, exposure to rain water, bathing and brief exposure to sun and fresh air are likely to be beneficial.
+If bathing, fishers should be attached to the vessel by lifelines and should not waste energy by swimming about.
 A look out should be kept for predatory fish.

-Survivors are likely to find that their lips and tongues will become swollen and their lips may crack due to the small ration of water and the lack of saliva in the mouth.
-The inside of the mouth is likely to become furry and foul tasting.
+If a fisher finds that their lips and tongues become swollen and their lips crack, this is a sign of dehydration and they should increase fluid intake if they have the resources.
+The inside of the mouth is likely to become furry and foul tasting